hossamkhalil01/mask-up-js/README.md

 ---
-## 📋 Dependencies
+## Dependencies

 * [PHP](https://www.php.net/)

 ---
-## 🚫 Limitations
+## Limitations

-- A potential shortcoming could appear when the database goes down while the server is running.
+- A potential shortcoming could appear when the game is still not full loaded so that the frames could become a little bit laggy.
-- The reliability of the Client-Server communication is about 90%; sometimes the requests from the client are not caught by the server.

 ---
-## 📈 Possible Improvements
+## Possible Improvements

-- Implement a notification system to notify players about others signning in/out.
-- To allow the player to share his game result on his social media accounts.
+- Improve the UI design of the main menu.
+- Allow the player to choose which level to play instead of only the highest level.

 ---
-## 👨‍💻 About Us
+## About Us

 We are a team of software enginnering students at ITI intake 41, Smart Village branch, Open-source application track.

-### 📞 Contacts
+### Contacts

 You can find us on: